SpazCode153/esp32_nesemu/README.rst

 ESP32-NESEMU, a Nintendo Entertainment System emulator for the ESP32
 ====================================================================

 This is fork from the repository badvision/esp32_nesemu which is based on the espressif's nesemu port.
-I created this fork as the repository badvision/esp32_nesemu was updated a long time ago and I struggled to build it using VSCode and EDP-IDF 4.4.
+I created this fork as I struggled to build it using VSCode and EDP-IDF 4.4.
 I tried to use PlatformIO but that too gave alot of errors when building so I "converted" the source code to use just VSCode and the ESP-IDF.

 Please note I am still learning C and C++ therefor the way that I have done the Includes and CMakeLists.txt may be incorrect but it works.
-For now please review the badvision/esp32_nesemu for additional information until I have update all the information here.
+Please review the badvision/esp32_nesemu for additional information.

 Compiling
 ---------

 Use VSCode with the ESP-IDF 4.4 framework and extension.
 Please alter the pin settings in the SDK configuration under the menu "NES Component Settings".
-At moment the code only works with a SD card, I am busy working on all the settings.
+At moment the code only works with a SD card.

 Display
 -------

-To display the NES output, please connect a 320x240 ili9341-based SPI display to the ESP32, specify the pins in teh SDK configuration under "NES Component Settings"
+To display the NES output, please connect a 320x240 ili9341-based SPI display to the ESP32, specify the pins in the SDK configuration under "NES Component Settings"

 PSX Controller
 --------------